Niko-1/sql-ecommerce-sales-analysis/README.md

 #### Completed on February 28, 2026.
-In my role supporting an e-commerce platform's analytics team, we noticed fluctuating sales patterns across product categories.
-The business needed to understand which categories were driving growth and identify underperforming areas to optimize inventory and marketing spend.
-This project involved querying our transactional database to analyze sales trends, customer behavior, and product performance.Dataset Structure
+As part of building my data analysis portfolio while preparing for junior data analyst roles, I wanted to practice real-world e-commerce analytics.
+I created this project using a publicly available / simulated e-commerce dataset to analyze sales trends, identify growth drivers and help understand how analytics can support inventory and marketing decisions.

 #### The analysis used the following tables in a PostgreSQL database (hypothetical schema for demo):